csula/cs590-fall-2015/README.md

 **11/22/2015**

 At my request, @savaness created ticket #13.
-To be clear, for homework 3.
-Your assignment will meet the following "guide rails"
+To be clear, for homework 3, your assignment will meet the following "guide rails":

 1. Single Page Application (1 html)
 2. No Refresh (`action` will not have a route)
 3. JSON transfer between client/server (all communications between browser and server will be via header `content-type/json`)

 If you have `doubts` please see me, post to gitter via public forum or `PM` me on gitter.
 You can also [create issues](https://github.com/csula/cs590-fall-2015/issues).
 But please understand that **there will not be an extension offered for this assignment**.
-Please don't ask for an extension.
+[Please don't ask for an extension](documents/notes/images/18zv86xndsjh7png.png).

 There are two opportunities to present the homework assignment:
 * Sunday 11/29